U.S. dollar drops sharply after President Trump calls it 'too strong'

-President Trump doesn't want a strong US dollar.
-He got his wish Wednesday afternoon.

-The dollar dropped over 0.6%, a major move, after Trump told the Wall Street Journal that the dollar is "getting too strong."
+The U.S. dollar dropped 0.7%, a major move, after Trump told the Wall Street Journal that the dollar is "getting too strong."

 "I think our dollar is getting too strong, and partially that's my fault because people have confidence in me," Trump said.
 "But that's hurting -- that will hurt ultimately."

-The dollar hit its highest level in over a decade in December, a sign that investors are betting on the prospects of a stronger US economy compared to other parts of the world.
+The dollar hit its highest level in 13 years shortly after Trump won the election.
+It was widely viewed as a sign that investors believe America will grow faster than other parts of the world.

+But now the dollar might be getting too mighty.
 The president is worried that US businesses, especially manufacturers, won't be able to compete.
 American goods are more expensive relative to European or Japanese products when the dollar's value is too high.

 "It's very, very hard to compete when you have a strong dollar and other countries are devaluing their currency," Trump said.